-- Initial deployment for this station was on June 7th, 2014.
-The instrument was removed for the winter season on October 15th.
+- Initial deployment for the 2015 season was on June 4th.
+The instrument was removed for the winter season on October 23rd.
 The following report depicts and discusses water quality events throughout this time period. - The purpose of this network is to monitor, process, and distribute water quality/quantity data to Cliffs Natural Resources, ENVC, EC, for assessment and management of water resources, as well as to provide an early warning for any potential or emerging water issues.
-Therefore, mitigative measures can be implemented in a timely manner. - ENVC provides Cliffs Natural Resources with monthly and annual deployment reports. - Wabush Mines was in full operation when the Memorandum of Agreement to establish this station was signed.
+Therefore, mitigative measures can be implemented in a timely manner. - ENVC provides Cliffs Natural Resources with monthly and annual deployment reports. - Wabush Mines was in full operation when the Memorandum of Agreement to establish this station was signed in May 2013.
 In February of 2014, it was announced that Wabush Mines would be idling its operations while a buyer was sought.
 The RTWQ instrument was deployed in June, while the mine was in its idling phase.
 In October 2014, after the instrument had been removed for the winter season, it was announced that Wabush Mines would be closed permanently.
 This station will remain in place during the closing/rehabilitation of the mine.
+The instrument was deployed for a full season in 2015. - There are some small gaps in data on the graphs included in this report.
+Unless otherwise stated, these gaps indicate the time frame where the instrument was removed from the water for calibration and maintenance.